Skip to main content

 For example, if there is a business need to reduce costs associated with using SMS text messaging for purposes of authentication, then you can consider supporting the Deprecate SMS OTP use case.

-If there is a business need to migrate users from your website to your mobile app, then you can consider supporting the Use passkeys created on web to sign in to mobile app use case.
+If there is a business need to migrate users from your website to your mobile app, then you can consider supporting the Use Passkeys Created on Websites to Sign In to Apps (and Apps to Websites) use case.

 Examples of additional use cases: